 “So, we can’t see ahead as much as we want to, or as much as we feel we should.
 All we can do is the best we can, and that’s what Vassal, The Reverend Professor, and the rest of us are doing.
 Like everyone, we’re forward-looking.
 Inevitably, that is colored by what we hope for, even though we know that what people hope for is never what actually occurs.
 And that’s okay.
 Or, as Vassal would say, it might as well be okay.

-“Our ideas of what the future may hold are just that—ideas.
+“As he says, our ideas of what the future may hold are just that—ideas.
 What we think is ideal doesn’t come true.
-That gives us plenty to lighten up about, to laugh about and poke fun at.
-We can do that about almost anything, as we in our clan pretty much do.
-It’s a way of acknowledging and inhabiting the down side you were talking about, of living with it.
-It’s as good a way as any, too.
-Or if it’s not, then it doesn’t matter because we’re stuck with it and don’t know any better.
+What we call the future has to be like that.
+If it weren’t, we humans wouldn’t be what we are, in good ways as well as bad.
+If we didn’t butt our heads against that difficulty, our lives wouldn’t be worth living.
+Which gives us plenty to lighten up about, to laugh about and poke fun at.
+In our clan we can do that about almost anything, and pretty much do.
+It’s a way of acknowledging and living with the down side of our lives.
+And it’s is as good a way as any.
+Or if it’s not, then it doesn’t matter because we’re stuck with it and don’t know any better, do we?
 We can’t not make fun of things.
-We wouldn’t even if we could.”
+And I suspect we wouldn’t not make fun of things even if we could.”

 “Absolutely not!” said one of the other Bigheads.